 The external CT has to be the right way around.
 If it's in the wrong orientation, the feedback in the system will be positive rather than negative.
 Once activitated, the load will remain firmly 'on' which would be no good for daytime use.

 This incorrect configuration, however, can be very useful for after-hours checks.
 By reversing the direction of the CT, the load should soon come on and stay on.
 Then, when the CT is returned to its correct orientation, the load should go off.
-Having demonstrated this behaviour, you can feel confident that the system will operate correctly whenever surplus power next becomes available.
+Having demonstrated this behaviour, you can feel confident that the system will operate correctly whenever genuine surplus power next becomes available.
 A video showing this principle using prototype hardware can be seen at:

 In conditions where only minimal surplus power is available, bursts of power will be supplied to the load very infrequently when running in AF mode.
 Visual activity can be increased by switching from "AF" to "normal" mode.
 Both modes are equally effective at diverting whatever surplus power is available.

 On the Downloads page, there is an Installation Guide for pre-built systems that I have supplied.
-This document should be equally applicable for any system that has been built according to this Build Guide.
+That document should be equally applicable for any system which has been built according to this Build Guide.

 Please note that, to comply with the IET Wiring Regulations, 17th Edition, the installed system should be verified by a "competent person" (BS 7671, para 610.5).

-Also, because the conditions of use are beyond my control, I am unable to accept any responsibility for the use of equipment that I have described on this website.
+Also, because the conditions of use are beyond my control, I am unable to accept any responsibility for the use of equipment that is described on this website.

 Thank you for sharing this journey.
 I wish you every success with your installation.